 At this time, SMU is fully test-optional.

 If I graduate in 2023 but decide to wait a year to apply to SMU, will this policy still apply to me?

-This policy was approved for students starting in Spring 2023, Fall 2023 or Spring 2024.
 If a gap year is desired, apply for admission under the current test-optional policy and, if admitted, request a gap year.

 How will you review the second semester of my junior year?

 This is a challenging, uncertain time and SMU will continue to provide a truly holistic review of your application.
 It is the hope that all applicants will stay actively engaged in their academics to prepare for future academic success as well as for standardized testing.